IgniteUI/warehouse-js-blocks/README.md

 # Warehouse Picklist App

-A showcase application built using [Ignite UI JS Blocks](https://github.com/IgniteUI/igniteui-js-blocks).
+A showcase application built using [Ignite UI for Angular](https://github.com/IgniteUI/ignite-ui).

 **List of components used:**